hsharrison/sysviewer/README.md

 sysViewer
 =====

-*Matlab Dynamical system graphical interface*
+*Matlab dynamical system graphical interface*

 `h = sysViewer(oPar, cPar, fcn, typ)` builds a GUI for viewing the effects of parameter changes on a one- or two-dimensional dynamical system.